 100 Reynolda Village • Winston-Salem, NC 27106 • (336) 758-5593

 From Reynolda Gardens, venture the short drive to Clemmons, a quaint Winston-Salem suburb, to see 26 spectacular gardens in the Tanglewood Park Arboretum and Gardens.
 Get lost in the rose gardens next to the Historic Manor House, and marvel at rows and rows of seasonal flowers and ornamental shrubs, or wander the wildflower garden for NC native plants.
 Discover carnivorous plants at the Bog Garden before making your way back to the greenhouse.
-One of the most beautiful outdoor attractions in Winston-Salem, the 1,100-acre county park is also a terrific destination for fishing, horseback riding, and other soft outdoor adventure.
+One of the most beautiful outdoor attractions in Forsyth County, the 1,100-acre park is also a terrific destination for fishing, horseback riding, and other soft outdoor adventure.

 4201 Clemmons Road • Clemmons, NC 27012 • (336) 703-6400

 Located just 15 minutes outside Winston-Salem, Paul J. Ciener Botanical Gardens (PJCBG) offer 15 different gardens to explore, including the Kitchen Garden, an 18th-century-style American Southern Garden with four Moravian Quilt-style raised beds.
 In addition, PJCBG features over 20,000 tulip bulbs, making it the largest spring bulb display in the area.
 Pop into the gift shop on your way out to pick up locally handcrafted birdhouses and seasonal plants to grow at home.
 Attend one of PJCBG’s spring events to celebrate its 10th anniversary.